 The public life

 This is how the Apparitions took place.
 In the midst of ordinary daily tasks, going to search for firewood, Bernadette was confronted by a mystery.
-A sound “like a gust of wind’, a light, a presence.
+A sound “like a gust of wind”, a light, a presence.
 Her reaction?
 She showed her common sense and a remarkable discernment.
 Believing herself mistaken, she used all her human resources: she looked, she blinked, she tried to understand.
 At last, she turned to her companions to check their impressions: “Did you see anything?”
 She turned then to God: she took up her rosary.
 She turned to the Church and took advice in confessing to Father Pomian: “I saw something white in the form of a Lady.”
 Questioned by the commissioner Jacomet, she replied with a confidence and prudence and a firmness which was surprising in a young uneducated girl: “Aquero, I didn’t say ‘the Holy Virgin’… Monsieur, you’ve changed it all.”
 She reported what she had seen with a detachment, an astonishing freedom: “I’m charged with telling you, not with making you believe.”

 Her accounts of the Apparitions were precise, never adding or retracting anything.
-A single occasion, taken aback by the severity of Father Peyramale, she added a word: “Father, the Lady always asks for a chapel….even a very small one.”
+At one time, taken aback by the severity of Father Peyramale, she added a word: “Father, the Lady always asks for a chapel….even a very small one.”
 In his pastoral letter on the Apparitions, Mgr Laurence emphasized “the simplicity, the candour, the modesty of this child…she recounts it without affectation, with a touching innocence…and to all the questions put to her, without hesitation, she gave clear, precise responses, impressed with a strong conviction.”
 Unaffected both by threats and attempts to bribe her with advantageous offers, “Bernadette’s sincerity is irrefutable: she has not wanted to make a mistake.”
 “But has she herself been mistaken?
 Victim of an hallucination?” the bishop wondered.
 He recalled her calmness, her good sense, the absence in her of any exaltation and also the fact that the Apparitions did not depend on Bernadette.
 They happened without Bernadette expecting them, and in the fortnight, twice, when Bernadette went to the Grotto, the Lady was not there.
 Bernadette had to respond to the curious, to admirers, journalists and others, to appear before civil and religious commissions.
-She found herself thrown into the glare of the news, a “media storm” battered her.
+She found herself thrown into the glare of the news; a “media storm” battered her.
 She needed patience and humour to stand firm in this storm and to preserve the purity of her testimony.
 She accepted no payment.
 “I want to remain poor.”
 She did not bless the rosaries thrust at her: “I don’t wear a stole.”
 She did not sell medals: “I’m not a merchant.”
 And faced with images of herself costing ten ‘sous’: “Ten ‘sous’, that’s all I’m worth!”

 In these circumstances, life in the Cachot was no longer possible.
 It was necessary to protect Bernadette.
 Father Peyramale and the mayor Lacade were in agreement: Bernadette would be admitted as “a sick poor person” to the hospice managed by the Sisters of Nevers.
 She arrived there on 15th July, 1860.
 At 16, she learned to read and write.
 One can still see today, at the Bartres Church, the writing practice strokes she made.
 Later, she wrote often to her family and even to the Pope!
 She visited her parents who had been rehoused in the “paternal home”.
 She looked after the sick, but above all she was seeking her vocation: good for nothing and without a dowry, how was she to become a religious?
 At last, she joined the Sisters of Nevers “because they did not try to attract me.”
 From that time on, a truth impressed itself within her spirit: “My mission in Lourdes is finished.”
 Now, she had to withdraw in order to give all the space to Mary.